ansible/awx/CONTRIBUTING.md

 If your issue isn't considered `high` priority then please be patient as it may take some time to get to your report.

 Before opening a new issue, please use the issue search feature to see if it's already been reported.
 If you have any extra detail to provide then please comment.
-Rather than posting a "me too" comment you might consider giving it a [https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments]("thumbs up") on github.
+Rather than posting a "me too" comment you might consider giving it a ["thumbs up"](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comment) on github.

 Ansible Issue Bot
 -----------------